The Best Gaming Monitors Under 100 USD (2025 Reviews)

 Image Quality

-Another disadvantage of VA panels, at least in this price range, is the slower pixel response time speed, which results in more ghosting behind fast-moving objects, particularly in darker scenes, but most users will find it tolerable.
+The main downside of VA panels is the slower pixel response time speed, which results in minor ghosting behind fast-moving objects, mainly in darker scenes.

 Design & Connectivity